cran-task-views/OfficialStatistics/OfficialStatistics2.md

     on http://imai.princeton.edu/research/linkage.html
 - `r pkg("fuzzyjoin")` provides function for joining tables based on exact or similar matches.
 It allows for matching records based on inaccurate keys.
-- FIXME: dieses Package ist nicht (mehr?) auf CRAN `r pkg("RELAIS")` is a toolkit providing techniques for dealing with record linkage.
-The purpose is to identify the same real world entity that can be differently represented in data sources.
-By Istat.

 ### 3.2 Web Scraping

 Web scraping is used nowadays used more frequently in the production of official statistics.
 For example in price statistics, the collection of product prices, formerly collected by hand over the web or by in person